BeautifulPhoenix/Basic-Discord-Theme/README.md

 1. Install [Better Discord](https://github.com/rauenzi/BetterDiscordApp/releases)

-After install locate the theme in %appdata%\BetterDiscord\themess
+After install locate the theme in %appdata%\BetterDiscord\themes

 And we only have to go to betterdiscord themes configuration and load the theme